 |1 hour||n/a||24 hours||This may not be mixed with other types of insulin.|

-*Each person has a unique response to insulin, so the times mentioned here are approximate.
+*Each person has a unique response to insulin.
+The times listed are approximate.

-Premixed insulins are a mixture of short-acting and intermediate-acting insulins, usually given twice per day with breakfast and dinner.
+Premixed insulins are a mixture of short-acting and intermediate-acting.
+It is usually given twice per day with breakfast and dinner.

 |Type of insulin||Onset||Peak time||Duration|

 |Humulin (50/50)||30 minutes||2 to 5 hours||18 to 24 hours|

 |Humalog mix (75/25)||15 minutes||0.5 to 2.5 hours||16 to 20 hours|

 |Humulin (70/30)||30 minutes||2 to 4 hours||14 to 24 hours|

 |Novolin (70/30)||30 minutes||2 to 12 hours||up to 24 hours|

 |Novolog Mix (70/30)||10-20 minutes||1 to 4 hours||up to 24 hours|